techidaily/site-article-posts/source/_posts/updated-unveiling-the-virtual-age-present-and-future-challenges.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Part 1: State of VR Technology

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HtM7d4dpN1I?si=2vN_xgVGD4eYGORu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: State of VR Technology

 ### VR technology is New